What Is Acceptance And Commitment Therapy?

 How Does ACT Work?

 You might envision yourself as different than who you are in reality.
 By shaving away the negative pieces, you can find your true self underneath.
 You are not the collection of apprehensive thoughts and feelings that frequently pop up during the day.
 You are so much more than that.
 When you commit to this type of therapy, you will discover the amazing stillness that can come from it.
-And the more you practice it, the better you will get at handling those curve balls that life likes to throw.
+The more you practice it, the better you will get at handling those curve balls that life likes to throw.

 How Can I Accept Painful Emotions?